GitMubarak/wp-display-faq/readme.txt

 👉 [HM Recent Posts Widget](https://wordpress.org/plugins/hm-recent-posts-widget/) Ticker Post plugin 👉 [WP Alert Bars](https://wordpress.org/plugins/wp-alert-bars/) Notification/Alert box Plugin in Post/Page
-👉 [FaceBook LikeBox](https://wordpress.org/plugins/hm-simple-facebook-page/) A FaceBook LikeBox Widget 👉 [WP Display FAQ](https://wordpress.org/plugins/wp-display-faq/) Display FAQs in your page
+👉 [FaceBook LikeBox](https://wordpress.org/plugins/hm-simple-facebook-page/) A FaceBook LikeBox Widget 👉 [Display FAQs](https://wordpress.org/plugins/wp-display-faq/) Display FAQs in your page

 == Installation ==

-Install WP Display FAQ as a regular WordPress plugin.
+Install Display FAQs as a regular WordPress plugin.
 Here are different ways to install plugin:

 **Install by search plugin:**

 1. In your Admin, go to menu Plugins > Add New
-2. Search WP Display FAQ
+2. Search Display FAQs
 3. Click to install
 4. Activate the plugin
 5. Setup the proper settings in WP FAQs menu

 **Install by upload plugin:**

-1. Download the latest version of WP Display FAQ (.zip file)
+1. Download the latest version of Display FAQs (.zip file)
 2. In your Admin, go to menu Plugins > Add New
 3. Select "Upload Plugin"
 4. Click on "Choose File"